-The major themes in this book is captured in the blurb:
+The major themes in this book are captured in the blurb:

 “…this is a devastating story of the fragility of married love, the undoing of family,the wretchedness of grief, and the all consuming bond of motherhood”